Unforgettable Hikes in Puerto Rico

 Cabo Rojo Salt Flats

 To explore a truly surreal landscape, visit the salt flats of Cabo Rojo.
-The visitor's center is in front of an observation tower, from which you’ll enjoy panoramic views of the bright pink lakes where salt is harvested.
-From there you can choose several different trails to explore, including some that extend all the way to the Los Morrillos Lighthouse, which is atop rugged cliffs overlooking the Caribbean Sea.
+The visitor's center is in front of an observation tower, from which you'll enjoy panoramic views of the bright pink lakes where salt is harvested.
+From there, you can choose several different trails to explore, including some that extend to the Los Morrillos Lighthouse, which is atop rugged cliffs overlooking the Caribbean Sea.
 Or you can take a detour to one of Cabo Rojo's famous beaches.
 Bring plenty of water (you'll be walking through a dry forest), sunscreen, appropriate clothes, and sturdy hiking boots.

 El Yunque National Forest

 Even for locals, this tropical rainforest contains certain magic with trails that range from short and sweet to challenging and adventurous.
 If you want to swim in some hidden natural pools, explore the La Coca trail, which starts behind the roadside waterfall.
 Or trek up El Toro trail to the highest peak of El Yunque, which is designated a cloud forest.
 There are a handful of options for tour companies that can lead you to some of the best locations within the park if you’re staying in San Juan but are looking to make a day trip to see more of the island.